-Ada Ferrer is one of the world’s leading historians of Cuba.
-Ferrer is Julius Silver Professor of History and Latin American and Caribbean Studies at New York University, where she has taught since 1995.
-She is the author of Insurgent Cuba: Race, Nation, and Revolution, 1868–1898, which won the 2000 Berkshire Book Prize for the best first book by a woman in any field of history, and Freedom’s Mirror: Cuba and Haiti in the Age of Revolution, which won the Frederick Douglass Prize from the Gilder Lehrman Center at Yale University, as well as multiple prizes from the American Historical Association.
-Born in Cuba and raised in the US, she has been traveling to and conducting research on the island regularly since 1990.
+Ada Ferrer is Julius Silver Professor of History and Latin American and Caribbean Studies at New York University, where she has taught since 1995.
+She is the author of Insurgent Cuba: Race, Nation, and Revolution, 1868–1898, winner of the Berkshire Book Prize for the best first book by a woman in any field of history, and Freedom’s Mirror: Cuba and Haiti in the Age of Revolution, which won the Frederick Douglass Book Prize from the Gilder Lehrman Center at Yale University as well as multiple prizes from the American Historical Association.
+Born in Cuba and raised in the United States, she has been traveling to and conducting research on the island since 1990.

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
 We will send you an email with instructions on how to redeem your free ebook, and associated terms.

 Thank you for signing up, fellow book lover!

 Tell us what you like and we'll recommend books you'll love.